benehiebl/maps_traceve/README.md

     - cloudy pixels have been removed using scene classification (Sen2Cor) and outliers have been detected using "IQR" (see also outlier.py)
     - smoothing hase been performed using a Whittaker smoother (see also smooth.py)

+- TO DO: ADD Forest Type Map EU2